Voiknwen/Shoutout/readme.md

 ![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE
+This project is licensed under the Apache 2.0 License
 # Shoutout Creator

 This web application helps you create visually appealing shoutout codes for sharing your fiction on Royal Road.